I recently watched the 2007 USC commencement speech given by Charlie Munger, Warren Buffett’s partner and confidante for almost 60 years.

 1. Read every day

-Like Buffet, take the time out to read each day.
+Like Buffett, take the time out to read each day.
 According to some reports, Buffett reads 500 pages a day which consists of financial reports, newspapers and biographies.

 While you don’t have to read financial reports if you’re not an investor, reading a broad range of topics will stand you in good stead.
 Do as Munger did and learn the big disciplines.